top of page

 21104_10100926432793066_1161380213_n.jpg

-David is a Roman pottery specialist with excellent project management skills.
+David is a pottery and ceramic building materials (CBM) specialist, providing CIfA level 1 to 3 reports and publication text for Iron Age to modern pottery for most areas in Britain with a focus on Roman pottery and CBM.
 He has extensive experience in post-excavation work having worked on major projects in Pompeii and Vagnari Roman Imperial Estate in Italy, and large infrastructure and development projects with significant Roman archaeology in the UK.

 David's research has focused on the use, impact and economy of artificial light during the Roman period.
 His work on Roman ceramics provides dating evidence, information about trade networks and site function.